Build Mode · · 16 min read

 Be Willing to Walk

-The most powerful negotiating tool is a genuine willingness to walk away.
+The most powerful negotiating tool is genuine willingness to walk away.
 If you need this deal to happen, you'll get bad terms.

-The founders who get the best deals are those who would be fine without any deal.
+Founders who get the best deals are those who would be fine without any deal.
 Urgency is expensive.

-What a Good Deal Looks Like
+What a Good Deal Looks Like—Detailed Criteria

 Use this as an evaluation framework when comparing offers.